mhdr/wireguard-install/.github/README.md

 - Uninstall WireGuard Interface
 - Update this script

-In your ```/etc/wireguard/clients``` directory, you will have `.wg` files.
+In your ```/etc/wireguard/clients``` directory, you will have `.conf` files.
 These are the client configuration files.
 Download them from your server and connect using your favorite WireGuard client.

 ## Features